Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # Development Status
-EngageIDE is not ready yet.
+The EngagementManager SDK is not ready yet.
 We are working on getting its first release out.
-We estimate this will happen by June 2023.
+We estimate this will happen by the end of June 2023.
 The code posted builds to a code-navigator
 that lacks editing and build features.

-# Building EngageIDE:
+# Building EngageIDE the IDE included with the EngagementManager SDK:
 Should you build this app?
 1. If you are new to wxWidgets.
 You will have to download and build the wxWidgets library for your platform.